zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/provision-database/adb-provision-moviestream.md

 3. Give basic information for the autonomous database:

 <if type="freetier">
-    - __Choose a compartment__ - Select the compartment that will contain your Autonmous Database instance.
+    - __Choose a compartment__ - Select the compartment that will contain your Autonomous Database instance.
+[Learn more about compartments in the documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm).
     - __Display Name__ - Enter a memorable name for the database for display purposes.
-For this lab, use __My Quick Start ADW__.
+For this lab, use __My Quick Start ADB__.
     - __Database Name__ - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters.
 (Underscores not initially supported.)
 For this lab, use __MYQUICKSTART__.

     ![Enter the required details.](./images/create-adb-screen-freetier.png " ")
 </if>
 <if type="livelabs">
     - __Choose a compartment__ - Use the default compartment created for you.
     - __Display Name__ - Enter a memorable name for the database for display purposes.
-For this lab, use __My Quick Start ADW__.
+For this lab, use __My Quick Start ADB__.
     - __Database Name__ - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters.
 (Underscores not initially supported.)
 For this lab, use __MOVIE+your user id__, for example, __MOVIE9352__.

     ![Enter the required details.](./images/livelabs-adwname.png " ")